 When skeet shooting, which of the doubles should I shoot first from Station Four at Skeet, or a similar pair at Sporting?

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.SKEET SHOOTING

 John Bidwell